 Categorising Rasam Powders

-None, Raw or Roasted Powder
+None, Raw, Roasted Powder or Fried

 Powders use either raw spices or roasted or fried spices.

 - No Rasam Powder – many recipes, especially traditional ones, select and treat spices (roast or not, grind to a powder or not) especially selected for the particular recipe.